Research projects and clinical studies

 Project leader: Prof. Dr. Andreas Raabe, MD

-Project coordinators: Luisa Tonarelli
+Project manager: Luisa Tonarelli

 Peers for Peers